 Chinese menswear consumers use Baidu to find info on Fashion brands

-Considered as the “Chinese Google”, Baidu is the most popular Chinese Search Engine and stands as the 5th most consulted website in the world.
-As of 2021, it represents 71.9% of the Chinese market share.
-In comparison, only 4% of internet researches is done with Google in China.
+Considered the “Chinese Google”, Baidu is the most popular Chinese Search Engine and stands as the 5th most consulted website in the world.
+As of 2022, it represents 71.9% of the Chinese market share.
+In comparison, only 4% of internet research is done with Google in China.
 So, to put it simply, Baidu is a step you can’t skip in China if you want to promote your menswear.

 Promote your Male Fashion Brands on Chinese Social Media

 With the rising use of social media in China, it is undeniable that you will have to use these platforms if you want to boost your reputation and be able to display and show your jewelry.
-Using social media is also a good way to enhance your product exposure and gain consumer’s trust.
-Jewelry transactions online are poised to grow in 2021, thanks to social media platforms, new business models, and the popularity of KOLs and live to stream.
+Using social media is also a good way to enhance your product exposure and gain consumers’ trust.
 However, if you’re not familiar with these apps, you can contact us for more information and tips.

 With the majority of foreign brands having an official account on Weibo, you will probably have to consider creating an official account on Weibo.
 To do so, you can contact us and our team will take care of it.